acecreamu/blog/_posts/2020-03-10-thoughts-pleasures.md

 title: "Thoughts about short- and long-term pleasures"
 description: "Not all the pleasures are created equal."
 date: 2020-03-10
-tags: [thoughts, philosophy, logic, pleasure, rationality]
+tags: [thoughts, philosophy, logic, pleasure, rationality, happiness]
 comments: true
 share: true
 ---